crusaderay/sites/post_it_note_share/README.md

-# Memo Sticky - GitHub Pages Setup
+# Memo Sticky Universal Link Setup

-This directory contains the files needed to set up GitHub Pages for Universal Link support in the Memo Sticky app.
+This directory contains the files needed to set up Universal Link support for the Memo Sticky app on ray-zhang.xyz domain.

 ## Files Structure